sustainland/docs/docs/interceptors.md

 title: Interceptors
 ---

-It intercept your request, execute some treatment and let it go, that's it.
+It intercepts your request, executes some treatment and let it go, that's it.

 ## Use cases

-The most place that make Interceptors usefull is the controller, we can take an example of the validation of a token.
+The use case the most interesting for using Interceptors is with controllers.
+Let’s take an example of a token validation

-It implements ` `SustainInterceptor`  ` interface from `  `@sustain/core` ` module
+It implements ` ` SustainInterceptor `  ` interface from `  ` @sustain/core ` ` module

 ``` typescript
 import { Response, Next, Headers } from '@sustain/common';